 What is a Menopause Belly?

-Any age woman can have excess belly fat, from teenagers to those more experienced in life however, women are more likely to store extra belly fat as they age and transition to menopause, which is when their menstrual cycle reaches it’s end.
 This is because estrogen levels decline as you transition into menopause.
 This also changes where the fat accumulates on your body the hips, thighs, and butt to your belly.
-This is because your fat is originally meant to be a store of energy for breast milk in case of famine.
+This is because your fat is originally meant to be a store of energy for breast milk.

 How do you Know if You Have too Much Belly Fat?

 We all know you want as little fat around the belly as you can get, visible abs are regarded as top physical shape because belly fat is so hard to get rid off.

 So if you have more fat than you’d like to have around there as far as your preference goes then by all means start working to get it gone!